afroinnovate/afi_loadboard_app/Changlelog.md

 * [10/4/24]: Fix the business profile completion live:
     - run the app as docker container and try to fill in business profile to replicate the error.
 * [10/4/24]: Fix light theme in shipper dashboard.
+* [10/4/24]: Fix Filtering on load board view and sorting
+* [10/4/24]: Fix 401 issue showing as error
+* [10/4/24]: Make sure the message box shows on bid dashboard:
+    - shipper dashboard when contacting carrier.

 ### TODO
-2. Make sure the message box shows on bid dashboard:
-    - shipper dashboard when contacting carrier.
 5. Fix the collapsable menu and the header
     - Add theme button to the app.
     - Make sure the secondary header where HOME, LoadOps, and the items on the left are collapsed correcty on mobile view